Madrid turns focus from Super League to Champions League - WHIZ News

 Tuesday’s first leg against Chelsea in Madrid comes after widespread backlash against the attempt to create the new Super League, which had Madrid president Florentino Pérez as one of its masterminds.
 Chelsea also was among the founding members, but the team pulled out along with the rest of the English clubs immediately after the criticism surfaced.

+Chelsea coach Thomas Tuchel said the game against Madrid wouldn’t be affected by the off-the-field antics of the owners.

+“I do not imagine that there is any advantage or disadvantage because of a sports political discussion,” Tuchel said.
+“I don’t even want to think about it, because it does not exist in my eyes.”

 European governing body UEFA was vehemently against the new soccer competition and threatened to punish those involved.
-There was even the threat of kicking out of the Champions League the teams that didn’t officially announce they were giving up on the Super League, which is Madrid’s case.
+There was even the threat of kicking out of the Champions League the teams that didn’t officially announce they were giving up on the Super League.

+The Madrid president still hasn’t backed away from the competition and said it’s still needed to help the clubs financially.
+Pérez said the league is on “stand-by” and will eventually happen in some form.

 “It would be absurd to think that we won’t be in the Champions League next season,” Zidane said.
 “What we have to do is to continue to stay focused on tomorrow’s match.
 We can’t control the rest.
 A lot will be said.
 My opinion is that we want to see Real Madrid in the Champions League again next year.”